jookyboi/rss2webhook/README.md

     foreman start worker

 Assuming things are working, you should see the DJ fire once every few seconds for each one of the configured feeds.

 ### Deploy on Heroku

+You are now ready to deploy on Heroku.
+Due to rss2webhook's reliance on a Procfile and Rails 3.1, it is recommended you use the [Cedar](http://devcenter.heroku.com/articles/cedar#using_cedar) stack.

+In the project directory, type:

+    heroku create --stack cedar

+Next, migrate the database:

+    heroku run rake db:migrate

+You'll need an instance of a MongoDB running.
+I recommend MongoLab.
+Their starter plan is free:

+    heroku addons:add mongolab:starter

+Make sure you scale down the web worker (there is no frontend) and scale up the background worker:

+    heroku scale web=0
+    heroku scale worker=1

+Lastly, to kick everything off, run the rake task:

+    heroku run rake start_processing

+That's it!
+You should now have an instance of rss2webhook sending RSS articles to webhooks.

 ## Configuration Examples